nicocoa10/singro/README.md

 #### posts
 posts allows users to create posts and group them by name .
 A specific authorized user can create a post then select which group the user wants to post to .

+ Change log :
+Currently the initial functionalities of the project have been implmented in the back end for making posts funtionality .
+All required views have been made and urls set up correctly.
+11/19/20

+The project now contains full functonality to create accounts , make a group/song , join a group/song and make a post .
+6/19/21

 ### Front End

 I have spent a good amount of time building the design generated from the UI section of this project .
 I use only HTML , CSS and Javascript to build and construct the design by scratch .
 Some design things such as positioning of images changed along the development process .
 This was in order to fulfill other design requirements that came about when developing the front end of the app.

+I focused on developing a design that is responsive for all screen types.

 Technologies and external libraries i ended up using :